 The 'Whistleblowing' procedure has been developed for use in maintained schools and can also be adopted by, and used in, Academy schools.
-It is intended to enable staff to report wrongdoing in the school where it would be in the public interest to do so.
+It is intended to enable and encourage individuals to report wrongdoing as soon as possible in the school where it would be in the public interest to do so.
 The wrongdoing has to be such as to potentially affect the general public, rather than simply being a complaint of an individual nature, such as a personal grievance, which is not normally covered under whistleblowing law.
 [An individual personal grievance will normally need to be dealt with via other internal school procedures.]